JetBrains/ReSharperPowerToys/ReadMe.txt

 • Obj — intermediate directory for the build process temporary files (relocated from under the projects).
 • Setup — the common infrastructure for the PowerToy installers.
 • Src — the source code for the PowerToy sample plugins.
+• Lib - libraries required to build PowerToys

 1. Before you compile.

-To set up the freshly downloaded set of sources for local compilation, you should specify the path to the Bin folder of the local R# installation (see .Targets file that is included into each of the .csproj project files).
+To set up the freshly downloaded set of sources for local compilation, you should copy to Lib/ReSharper files from Bin folder of local R# installation.
 From this point on, you may open the solution in Visual Studio.

 Then, download and install a WiX version that is compatible with the samples, and correct the WiX location paths (see .Targets file that is included into each Setup project).